 You can go the lazy way and just add all of the sources to your project, or you can copy the things you need to a single directory and include those.
-You'll need the core files, and quite likely the way files.
+You'll need the core files, and quite likely the wav files.
 If you need the speech synth, include those, too.
+If you go this route, you'll need to enable one or more of the back-ends via preprocessor defines.
+The current list is: